Kosrae: Municipalities

 Kosrae State is subdivided into four municipalities.

 Of the originally five municipalities of 1980, Walung was subsequently absorbed by Tafunsak.

 The capital of the state is Tofol, in Lelu municipality.

 Politics and government

-The State of Kosrae is one of the four federal states of the Federated States of Micronesia.
-As a democratic federation, each state has the ability to retain large number of powers within the state as well as a certain level of sovereignty typical of federal states.
+Kosrae is one of the four federal states of the Federated States of Micronesia, a democratic federation.
+Each state in the country has the ability to retain a large number of powers within their territory as well as a certain level of sovereignty typical of federal administrative divisions.
 The chief executive of Kosrae is the governor.
 Kosrae has a unicameral legislature.

 Economy

 In early times, a system of exchange based on sea shells existed on Kosrae, although little is currently known about how it operated.

 Since the 1960s, the Kosraean government has become the main employer on the island, where fishing and traditional farming remain the main source of the islanders' subsistence.
 Imports have replaced almost all other native manufactures.
 The U.S dollar is the official currency used in Kosrae and throughout Micronesia.

 The tourism industry to date has mainly centered around scuba diving on the coral reef that rings the island.
 Surfing, hiking and stand up paddle-boarding through the extensive mangrove system is growing in popularity.
 The annual 10 km Rockhopper running race commenced in 2013 and attracts several dozen competitors from the nearby islands of Kwajalein and Pohnpei.